michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.intro.md

 ## Intro

-During working on this article, I've noticed that there are many ways to "communicate", but not all of them are considered as component communication by some developers - for me, it's the same level of discussion like choosing tabs over spaces for indentation and vice versa.
+During working on this article, I've noticed that there are many ways to "communicate" in Angular, but not all of them are considered as component communication by some developers - for me, it's the same level of discussion like choosing tabs over spaces for indentation and vice versa.
 I would suggest focus on the main topic and learn as much as possible about it 😉.
 Also, I would